VincentBrodin/nest/CONTRIBUTING.md

 cargo clippy --all-targets --all-features -- -D warnings
 ```

-If you open a pull request, target the main branch and describe the change briefly.
+If you open a pull request, target the development branch and describe the change briefly.